-A means 'match-all' in a black or white list.
+A \ means 'match-all' in a deny or allow list.

-42.10.1.
+43.10.1.
 Config via Connection Factories

-To specify the white and black lists one can use the URL parameters deserializationBlackList and deserializationWhiteList.
+To specify the allow and deny lists one can use the URL parameters deserializationDenyList and deserializationAllowList.
 For example, using JMS:

-ActiveMQConnectionFactory factory = new ActiveMQConnectionFactory ("vm://0?deserializationBlackList=org.apache.pkg1,org.some.pkg2");
+ActiveMQConnectionFactory factory = new ActiveMQConnectionFactory ("vm://0?deserializationDenyList=org.apache.pkg1,org.some.pkg2");

-The above statement creates a factory that has a black list contains two forbidden packages, "org.apache.pkg1" and "org.some.pkg2", separated by a comma.
+The above statement creates a factory that has a deny list contains two forbidden packages, "org.apache.pkg1" and "org.some.pkg2", separated by a comma.

-42.10.2.
+43.10.2.
 Config via system properties

-There are two system properties available for specifying black list and white list:
+There are two system properties available for specifying deny list and allow list: